Rybno-Slobodsky District: Background

 The village Rybnaya Sloboda was formed at the end of the 16th century by the decree of Boris Godunov.
 It was erected near a fort which was intended to secure the external borders of the Russian state on the right bank of the Kama river.
 The settlement received its name in honor of the national fishing industry, which was practiced by many residents of the Kama villages.

-Rybno-Slobodsky District as an administrative unit within the TASSR was formed on February 14, 1927.
+Rybno-Slobodsky District as an administrative unit within the Tatar ASSR was formed on February 14, 1927.
 Until 1920 the territory was a part of the Laishevsky District and from 1920 to 1927 was included in the Laishevsky canton.
 On March 26, 1959, new territories which had previously belonged to the abolished Kzyl-Yulduz district were added to the Rybno-Slobodsky district.
 On January 4, 1963, the district was abolished and part of its territory transferred to the Mamadyshsky district.
 Yet already on January 12, 1965, the Rybno-Slobodskoy district was restored as an administrative division.